-A pterygium spreads from the conjunctiva over the cornea [See figure 1].
-The conjunctiva is the mucous membrane covering the whites of the eyes (sclera) and the cornea is the clear windshield of the eye.
-Pterygia are more common in areas of the world nearest the equator.
-They are associated with early exposure to the sun (especially during childhood and teen years).
+A pterygium spreads from the conjunctiva onto the cornea [See figure 1].
+Pterygia usually grow over the edge of the cornea nearest the nose and are more common as we age.
+Pterygia are more commonly seen in those who live in areas of the world nearest the equator.
+Pterygia are associated with excessive exposure to the sun, wind, or sand (especially during childhood and teen years).

-The most likely cause of a pterygium is damage to the conjunctiva by the sun's ultraviolet rays.
-Pterygia usually grow over the edge of the cornea nearest the nose.
-Pterygia do not spread from person to person.
+The most likely cause of a pterygium is damage and irritation to the conjunctiva by the sun's ultraviolet rays.
+A pterygium contains both damaged blood vessels and fibrous connective tissue.
+Pterygia do not spread from person to person, they are not contagious.

 WHAT ARE THE EFFECTS OF A PTERYGIUM?

 Pterygia are usually small and early on cause no complaints.
 Over time, they can cause dryness, redness, burning, itching and/or an unacceptable appearance.
 Larger pterygia can cause blurred vision by changing the shape of the cornea, producing astigmatism.
 Some pterygia grow over the center of the cornea blocking light from entering the eye.
 When they grow over the cornea more completely, pterygia can cause loss of vision.

 Artificial tears usually help with irritation and burning caused by pterygia.
 Anti- inflammatory drops may be used for more significant symptoms.
 If vision is affected or if the pterygia become large, surgery can remove the pterygium, but regrowth is possible.
 To prevent the regrowth of the pterygium, surgeons may move normal conjunctiva from another part of the eye to the area where the pterygium was removed, or use an anti-metabolite drug (like mitomyocin-C) or amniotic membrane to cover the area where the ptergium was removed.

 what are the other conditions that can look like pterygia?